ranyitz/vscode-search-presets/README.md

 [Click Here](https://marketplace.visualstudio.com/items?itemName=ranyitz.search-presets)

-## How to use?
+## How to use it?

-Use the command pallete and type `Search Presets` Or use one of the shortcuts:
+Use the command palette and type `Search Presets` Or use one of the shortcuts:

 - Windows: `shift + alt + f`
 - Mac: `option + alt + f`